“I have learned slowly, over the years, that more people than you think will talk to you about something that’s difficult”

 It’s sometimes that, yeah, being honest with the people around me and saying what I actually mean.
-Um yeah, carrying myself and presenting myself in a way that seems to feel kind of right-ish, which sometimes has to do with the clothes that I wear, make up and stuff.
+Carrying myself and presenting myself in a way that seems to feel kind of right-ish, which sometimes has to do with the clothes that I wear, make up and stuff.

 TMM: Yeah, it’s not easy is it.
 Especially if you’ve had people in your life that have been there for a long time, and you’ve changed and they’ve had to witness that and you’ve got these new witnesses who see you in the new way.

-Yeah, yeah you feel like you have to answer for ways that you’ve changed.
+Yeah, you feel like you have to answer for ways that you’ve changed.